avoss19/Robot-Controller-Support/README.md

 # Robot-Controller-Support

 Welcome to Robot Controller Support!
 This repo was created for the BSM robot.
+This program has only been tested on Mac OSX with a robot running raspbian (debian).

 ## Supported Controllers/Tested Controllers